JoeyBGOfficial/Fine-Grained-MIMO-Through-the-Wall-Radar-Human-Activity-Recognition/README.md

 **Title:** MIMO Through-the-Wall Radar Human Activity Recognition Based on Multichannel Riemannian Micro-Doppler Representation

 **Abstract:** Through-the-wall radar (TWR) human activity recognition (HAR) is important for indoor security, emergency rescue, and other non-line-of-sight sensing tasks.
-However, in fine-grained through-the-wall recognition, wall penetration loss, multipath clutter, channel fading, and limited training data jointly weaken subtle micro-Doppler cues, while existing methods mostly rely on single-channel radar images or direct image fusion and therefore have difficulty preserving weak limb-motion and transition sidebands.
-To address this issue, a multiple-input multiple-output (MIMO) TWR HAR method based on multichannel Riemannian micro-Doppler representation is proposed.
+However, in fine-grained through-the-wall recognition, wall penetration loss, multipath clutter, channel fading, and limited training data jointly weaken subtle micro-Doppler cues, while existing methods mostly rely on single-channel radar images or direct image fusion and therefore have difficulty preserving weak limb-motion and carried-object sidebands.
+To address this issue, in this paper, a multiple-input multiple-output (MIMO) TWR HAR method based on multichannel Riemannian micro-Doppler representation is proposed.
+First, articulated kinematic and echo models are established for two fine-grained tasks, including same-person activity recognition and same-action different-person armed/unarmed recognition.
 Range-time maps (RTMs), Doppler-time maps (DTMs), and range-Doppler maps (RDMs) are generated from all MIMO channels, and informative channels are screened and fused by peak signal-to-noise ratio (PSNR) and trace-ratio group-sparse (TRGS) criteria.
-The fused radar images are then mapped to a symmetric positive definite (SPD) matrix field, and a Riemannian tangent representation is constructed to encode local edge, curvature, and intensity covariance that are unstable in direct Euclidean image learning.
-Finally, a multistream network integrates the augmented radar images and the Riemannian representation for **fine-grained 12-class through-the-wall HAR**.
-Compact supplementary armed/unarmed results are retained only as a transferability check.
-The repository also includes public links, installation notes, required toolboxes, and the script order needed to reproduce the released results.
+Second, the fused radar images are mapped to a symmetric positive definite (SPD) matrix field, and a Riemannian tangent representation is constructed to encode local edge, curvature, and intensity covariance that are unstable in direct Euclidean image learning.
+Third, a multistream network integrates the augmented radar images and the Riemannian representation for recognition.
+Experiments on two measured TWR datasets acquired in the same scene show that the proposed method yields higher validation accuracy and stronger SNR robustness and sample robustness than the compared methods on both fine-grained tasks.

 **Corresponding Papers:**